SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * Take advantage of the training opportunities offered to graduate students by the [Office of Research and Graduate Studies](http://rgs.usu.edu/grts/), [Climate Adaptation Science Program](https://climateadaptation.usu.edu), and the [Ecology Center](http://ecology.usu.edu).

-* For more information on institutional policies, follow the respective links on graduate student [policies](http://www.biology.usu.edu/education/graduate-program/graduate_forms/DPBIOL\%20Graduate\%20Student\%20Policies\%20-\%202016\%20rev\%201.2.pdf) and [expectations] (https://du1ux2871uqvu.cloudfront.net/sites/default/files/file/BSCI\%20Grad\%20Handbook\%202017.pdf) for the [Department of Biology](http://www.biology.usu.edu) and requirements for the [Ecology Center](http://ecology.usu.edu/for_students/index).
+* For more information on institutional policies, follow the respective links on graduate student [policies and handbook of the Department of Biology](https://biology.usu.edu/education/graduate-program/prospective_students) and [requirements for the Ecology Center](http://ecology.usu.edu/for_students/index).

 ## Your first day